 House of Yes

-No pretension (an effect of the club’s “no bottle-service” policy), just good vibes, is what’s on offer at Output.
+No pretension (an effect of the club’s “no bottle service” policy), just good vibes – that’s what’s on offer at Output.
 With its state-of-the-art Funktion-One sound system and diverse clientele, this multi-room club situated beside Brooklyn’s Wythe Hotel is a breath of fresh air for North Williamsburg night owls.

 Situated in the former home of Silent Barn, Trans-Pecos is an all-ages show venue and community space on the increasingly buzzy Bushwick-Ridgewood border.
 Todd P, the pioneer of Brooklyn’s DIY scene, heads this popular spot, where weekday parties feature varied music and laid-back crowds.

 A plant-based taqueria and discotheque, Black Flamingo isn’t your ordinary nightclub.
-Located in Brooklyn (where else?), this Miami-inspired spot is known as much for its pink flamingo cocktail stirrers as its sweat-inducing dance parties, soundtracked with house and techno beats curated by scene veterans from Soul Clap and M.A.N.D.Y.
-Tip: When you’ve finished flying high on the dance floor, refuel at Flamingo’s popular upstairs restaurant.
+Located in Brooklyn (where else?), this Miami-inspired spot is known as much for its pink flamingo cocktail stirrers as its sweat-inducing dance parties, soundtracked with house and techno beats curated by scene veterans.
+When you’ve finished flying high on the dance floor, make sure you refuel at Flamingo’s popular upstairs restaurant.

 For a classic club experience, look no further than 1 OAK, a Manhattan mainstay serving New York night owls since 2008.
-At this Chelsea standby, revelers can look forward to luxury bottles, live performances by hip-hop’s hottest artists, and rubbing elbows with celebrities on the 375-capacity floor.
+At this Chelsea standby, revelers can savor luxury bottles, enjoy live performances by hip-hop’s hottest artists and rub elbows with celebrities on the 375-capacity dance floor.

-The center of Bushwick’s thriving techno scene, Bossa Nova Civic Club has been a Brooklyn basic since opening in 2012.
-Located beneath the M line’s Central Ave subway stop, this tropical-themed bar-cum-club is anything but underground—past performers have included industry giants such as Jamie xx, Heather Heart, and Adam X.
+The center of Bushwick’s thriving techno scene, Bossa Nova Civic Club has been a Brooklyn staple since opening in 2012.
+Located beneath the M line’s Central Avenue subway stop, this tropical-themed bar/club is anything but underground, with past performers having included industry giants such as Jamie xx, Heather Heart and Adam X.

-Well known in the global clubbing landscape, Marquee New York is a nightlife fixture for New Yorkers with a taste for life’s finer things.
-Here, world-famous DJs, such as Steve Aoki and Michael Brun, perform for celebrity listeners, fashion-industry flocks, and Manhattan merrymakers.
+Renowned in the global clubbing landscape, Marquee New York is a nightlife fixture for New Yorkers with a taste for life’s finer things.
+Here, world-famous DJs, such as Steve Aoki and Michael Brun, perform for celebrity listeners, fashion-industry flocks and Manhattan merrymakers.

 One of the best nightclub experiences in New York City isn’t a nightclub at all.
-The Get Down, a bi-weekly party at Manhattan nightclub Cielo, elevates nightlife norms, such as live music and dancing, with wellness-focused infusions, including pre-party meditation practices, live art, and uplifting vibes.
+The Get Down, a fortnightly party at Manhattan nightclub Cielo, elevates nightlife norms, such as live music and dancing, with wellness-focused infusions, including pre-party meditation practices, live art and uplifting vibes.